 This is all that is needed to make amazing creations with the art of needle felting.

 The felting needles are a special kind of needle that have tiny barbs on the end.
 The barbs are going in one direction and when the needle is stabbed into the wool the barbs pull the wool in, but not back out again causing the wool fibers to tangle and their scales to lock together and felt.

 Needle felting is begun by rolling up a small amount of wool and stabbing it with the needle.
 When the wool is stabbed with the felting needle it pulls the wool into itself.
-By stabbing the wool with the needle over and over while turning the wool it continues to pull wool in and the wool, with its tiny scales, locks together.
+By stabbing the wool with the needle over and over while turning the wool it continues to pull wool into itself and the wool, with its tiny scales, locks together.
 Continued stabbing and turning results in a firm round shape.
 Once there is a basic shape to start with wool is added where it is needed to form a sculpture.

 This is the basic’s of needle felting, for more details and answers to your felting questions please scroll down the page.

 Felted 3D Sculpture

 These pictures show the steps that I take in making a sculpture out of wool.
 I start out with a basic shape and add wool to make the main body.
 I look at pictures of animals to get an idea of the proportions.
 I use wire in the legs to make them more stable.
 It can be tricky felting around wire and so this is probably my least favorite part. (new wireless techniques are taught in the Academy) Sometimes I start by making the head, but other times I make the head last.
 When I am happy with the shape of the animal I make sure that it is felted smooth and very firmly.
 It is important for it to be firm when adding spots.
 The spots are last and they take awhile, but are fun to watch the progress.
 A project like this takes several days to complete.